nadeemlab/SPT/docs/maintenance.md

 1. To verify preserved functionality during source code modification.
 2. To exemplify typical usage of classes and functions, including how they are wrapped in a container and how that container is setup.

-Each test is performed inside an isolated for-development-only `spatialprofilingtoolbox`-loaded Docker container, in the presence of a running module-specific Docker composition that provides the given module's service as well as other modules' services (if needed).
+Each test is performed inside an isolated for-development-only `smprofiler`-loaded Docker container, in the presence of a running module-specific Docker composition that provides the given module's service as well as other modules' services (if needed).

-## <a id="spt-tab-completion"></a> 5. `spt` tab completion
+## <a id="smprofiler-tab-completion"></a> 5. `smprofiler` tab completion
-You might want to install `spatialprofilingtoolbox` to your local machine in order to initiate database control actions, ETL, etc.
+You might want to install `smprofiler` to your local machine in order to initiate database control actions, ETL, etc.

 In this case bash completion is available that allows you to readily assess and find functionality provided at the command line.
 This reduces the need for some kinds of documentation, since such documentation is already folded in to the executables in such a way that it can be readily accessed.

-After installation of the Python package, an entry point `spt` is created.
-(Use `spt-enable-completion` to manually install the completion to a shell profile file).
+After installation of the Python package, an entry point `smprofiler` is created.
+(Use `smprofiler-enable-completion` to manually install the completion to a shell profile file).
-- `spt [TAB]` yields the submodules which can be typed next.
+- `smprofiler [TAB]` yields the submodules which can be typed next.
-- `spt <module name> [TAB]` yields the commands provided by the given module.
+- `smprofiler <module name> [TAB]` yields the commands provided by the given module.
-- `spt <module name> <command name> [TAB]` yields the `--help` text for the command.
+- `smprofiler <module name> <command name> [TAB]` yields the `--help` text for the command.

 ## <a id="throwaway-testing"></a> 6.
 Throwaway testing